nkrusch/nkrusch.github.io/posts/guides.md

 ---
 title: Collection of research advice guides
-date: "2023-07-29"
+date: "2023-08-05"
 ---

-Collection of (my favorite) guides on various research (and related) topics.
+Collection of (my favorite) guides on various research and related topics.

 ### Writing